len-art/logger-app/README.md

 Mobx supports them by default.
 They are already enabled through `@babel/plugin-proposal-decorators` and ready to use.
 Use them also outside the scope of Mobx, for any wrapper functions you may integrate later - it keeps the code much more cleaner and readable.
 If you are not sure how decorators work google it :)

+## Error reporting

+Error reporting by default is set with https://sentry.io/.
+You will need to setup your `SENTRY_PUBLIC_DSN` inside the `env.js` config to enable it.
+You can switch the error reporting service if you swap Sentry inside `pages/_app.js` with whatever you want.
+Reporting is initialized inside `constructor` and errors are caught by `componentDidCatch` method.

 ## Linting

 Files are linted with https://github.com/okonet/lint-staged. lint-staged is triggered with a pre-commit hook.
 The hook is set automatically when you run boiler install.
 You can configure linter inside `.eslintrc`.
 Basic setup uses airbnb linter config with a few custom rules.